Kenwood

 Possible Causes

-Grind too fine, Too much coffee dose, Water temperature too high, Coffee left on hot plate too long
+Grind too fine, too much coffee dose, water temperature too high, coffee left on the hot plate too long.

 How to Fix / Troubleshooting